 “As you probably know, cetirizine (Zyrtec) and levocetirizine (Xyzal) are very popular OTC antihistamines.
 Several years ago we became aware of a withdrawal reaction (pruritis) when these antihistamines are stopped suddenly.
 Since then, our website has become a place where people who experience this reaction can report their experiences.
 Over the last eight years we have accumulated over 700 comments about this problem.
 We suspect that is substantially more than the FDA’s MedWatch program.

 “There are no warnings or guidance with regard to this phenomenon.
 Given the widespread availability of such products it would seem prudent for the FDA to investigate this withdrawal reaction and offer health professionals and consumers some information about 1) the possibility and 2) how to discontinue the drugs safely.”

 On June 3, 2018 we heard back from another high official at the FDA, Dr. Gerald J. Dal Pan, Director, Office of Surveillance and Epidemiology.
-He said:

 “Dear Mr. Graedon,

 “Thank you for your email of May 15, 2018 to Dr. Janet Woodcock regarding cetirizine (Zyrtec) and levocetirizine (Xyzal) and withdrawal reactions (pruritus).
 Dr. Woodcock has asked me to respond.
 We appreciate your interest and perspective regarding this issue.
 The FDA strives to keep drug prescribing information (labeling) up to date with important safety information so that health care professionals and patients can make informed treatment decisions.